 I finally discovered a trick.
 I would ask my mother, “If I stay in the toy aisle, would you come back for me when you’re done shopping?”

-For some reason she would always agree to that proposal.
+For some reason, she always agreed to that proposal.
 Then I could have all the fun I wanted and not have to keep track of her, even though I was only to look at the toys and not buy them.

 That’s not what this story is about, either.

-I suggested that she do the shopping and then come back and get me.
+I suggested she do the shopping and then return and get me.
 She agreed and left me to work on my project.
 I paced back and forth along the aisle, which seemed to be the length of a city block.
 This went on for at least an hour.

-Mother always told me to put identical items together so the clerk had only to enter the price once and then press a multiplication key.
-Mother was strict about this and so was everyone else.
-There was a respect for cashiers back then.
+Mother always told me to put identical items together so the clerk only had to enter the price once and then press a multiplication key.
+Mother was strict about this, and so was everyone else.
+There was respect for cashiers back then.

 She helped me look through the back seat.
 We went through all the grocery bags.
 It was nowhere.
 Mother allowed me to retrace my steps to the store while she waited in the car.